kubernetes/website/docs/getting-started-guides/logging-elasticsearch.md

 ---

-On the Google Compute Engine (GCE) platform, the default logging support targets [Google Cloud Logging](https://cloud.google.com/logging/) as described in the [Logging](/docs/getting-started-guides/logging) getting-started guide.
-Here we describe how to set up a cluster to ingest logs into [Elasticsearch](https://github.com/elastic/elasticsearch) and view them using [Kibana](https://github.com/elastic/kibana) as an alternative to Google Cloud Logging when running on GCE (note that this will not work as written for Google Container Engine).
+On the Google Compute Engine (GCE) platform, the default logging support targets [Stackdriver Logging](https://cloud.google.com/logging/) as described in the [Logging](/docs/getting-started-guides/logging) getting-started guide.
+Here we describe how to set up a cluster to ingest logs into [Elasticsearch](https://github.com/elastic/elasticsearch) and view them using [Kibana](https://github.com/elastic/kibana) as an alternative to Stackdriver Logging when running on GCE (note that this will not work as written for Google Container Engine).

 To use Elasticsearch and Kibana for cluster logging, you should set the